rdacomp/CollapseOS/tools/cfspack/README.md

 `cfspack` takes an optional second argument, a "fnmatch" pattern.
 If specified, only files patching the pattern will be included.

+If path is a file, a CFS with a single file will be spit and its name will exclude the directory part of that filename.

 The program errors out if a file name is too long (> 26 bytes) or too big (> 0x10000 - 0x20 bytes).